yashvs34/URL-Shortner/README.md

 ## 🧑‍💻 LOCAL INSTALLATION & SETUP
 > ⚠️ Make sure to set up the `.env` file.
 > .env file must contain **MONGODB_URI** and **PORT**
+> Kindly note : If you want to run on your own backend, then you will have to change the api calls in frontend to your custom api
 ```bash
 cd backend        # Move to backend folder
 npm install       # Install required dependencies